 The AXA IM Remuneration Committee, in line with the remuneration policies and procedures set and validated at AXA Group level, ensures consistency and fair application of the Remuneration Policy within AXA IM, as well as compliance with applicable regulations.

-Remuneration pool allocations and awards are proposed by the CEO and the Management Board and approved by the Remuneration Committee, the composition of which are available on AXA IM website.
+Remuneration pool allocations and awards are proposed by the CEO and approved by the Remuneration Committee, the composition of which is available on AXA IM website.

 6.2.
 Remuneration Strategy